RecompeteIQ

 Waste Collection in Washington

-Across Washington's 8 cities with active Waste Collection Services procurement in Q2 2026, three markets stand out: Auburn, North Lakewood, Ilwaco together capture 63% of 16 statewide opportunities.
-With Auburn at 31%, the market is concentrated enough to reward geographic specialization but distributed enough that secondary markets remain viable for contractors building a Washington presence.
+Across Washington's 8 cities with active Waste Collection Services procurement in Q2 2026, three markets stand out: Auburn, North Lakewood, Unknown together capture 63% of 19 statewide opportunities.
+With Auburn at 26%, the market is concentrated enough to reward geographic specialization but distributed enough that secondary markets remain viable for contractors building a Washington presence.

-In Washington's Waste Collection Services sector, Auburn dominates with 5 active opportunities (31% of state volume) in Q2 2026, followed by North Lakewood at 3 and Ilwaco at 2.
-The 1.7× gap between first and second place signals that Auburn has structural advantages — likely driven by proximity to major federal facilities or defense installations.
+In Washington's Waste Collection Services sector, Auburn dominates with 5 active opportunities (26% of state volume) in Q2 2026, followed by North Lakewood at 4 and Unknown at 3.
+The relatively close race between top cities indicates a competitive market where ranking shifts are common as new solicitations post.
 Contractors should track how these rankings evolve seasonally, as federal fiscal year-end (September) often reshuffles city-level activity.

 In Washington, Waste Collection Services procurement concentrates in two primary agencies: Department of the Army (61%) and National Park Service (11%).
 With 72% of 158 total awards between them and $41.5M in obligated spending, these agencies define the competitive landscape.
 Contractors should align their capability statements and teaming strategies to these agencies' acquisition preferences.
 On the vendor side, the market is incumbent-heavy: the top 3 contractors — HAROLD LEMAY ENTERPRISES, INCORPORATED, CORPORATE WASTE SOLUTIONS LLC, Unknown — hold 87% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

-The recompete pipeline across Washington shows 3 Waste Collection Services contracts approaching renewal, valued at an estimated $174.1M combined.
+The recompete pipeline across Washington shows 4 Waste Collection Services contracts approaching renewal, valued at an estimated $233.3M combined.
 Notably, 100% of these carry high takeover signals — a rate that suggests systemic dissatisfaction with incumbent performance or deliberate agency strategies to rotate vendors.
+Department of the Navy drives the largest concentration of recompete activity, making it the key agency for contractors positioning for contract takeover.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-Washington has 16 open waste collection contract opportunities as of 2026-04-16, with 3 likely recompetes identified.
-Top markets include Auburn, North Lakewood, Ilwaco.
+Washington has 19 open waste collection contract opportunities as of 2026-06-02, with 4 likely recompetes identified.
+Top markets include Auburn, North Lakewood, Unknown.

 Open Opportunities